stefaneidelloth/treezjs/doc/atoms/model/executable/executable.md

 This is typically a **key word**, telling the executable that an output file follows, e.g. "-output" or "/O".

-Leave this input filed empty if your executable does not require such an output key word.
+Leave this input field empty if your executable does not require such an output key word.

 #### Output file or directory